-^[(1)] A State statute, or a State rule, regulation, -policy, or -practice, must be in place that is designed to ensure that, when a State (or Statecontracted) correctional facility receives from DHS a formal written request authorized by the Immigration and Nationality Act that seeks advance notice of the scheduled release date and time for a particular alien in such facility, then such facility will honor such request and as early as practicable (see para.
-4.B. of this condition)-provide the requested notice to DHS.

-objected that even these narrowed conditions were unconstitutional because, even as narrowed, suspension of the funds was not authorized by Congress.131
+[(1)] A State statute, or a State rule, regulation, -policy, or -practice, must be in place that is designed to ensure that, when a State (or State-contracted) correctional facility receives from DHS a formal written request authorized by the Immigration narrowed conditions too were unconstitutional, because suspension of these funds was not authorized by Congress.
+131

-Reviewing these arguments, a federal district court judge preliminarily enjoined the enforcement of the notice and access conditions to federal funding but let the certification of compliance condition stand.132 In doing so, the judge concluded that the certification of compliance with Section 1373 was authorized by Congress, whereas the notice and access conditions were not authorized.
-He thus reached the issue of whether congressional imposition of the certification condition under 1373 was constitutional, and ruled in the affirmative.133 Key to his determination was the holding that mandatory sharing of information with the federal government does not constitute impermissible commandeering of state or local governments.
-134 This conclusion, however, has been called into question by a recent U.S. Supreme Court decision, Murphy v.
-NCAA.135
+A federal district court judge agreed.
+He preliminarily enjoined the enforcement of the notice and access conditions to federal funding though let the certification of compliance condition stand.
+In his view, the certification of compliance with Section 1373 was authorized by Congress and was a valid exercise of congressional power.
+He concluded that mandatory sharing of information with the federal government does not constitute impermissible commandeering of state or local governments.